One Eyed Girl: Production

-The initial concept for the story did not involve a cult; instead, director and co-writer Matthews sought to explore alternate ways of thinking and living.
+The initial concept for the story did not involve a cult; instead, director and co-writer Matthews sought to explore alternative ways of thinking and living.
 The story evolved to include a cult when Matthews and co-writer Craig Behenna added a journey for Travis to find redemption and wisdom.
 Father Jay's philosophy is intentionally kept ambiguous, though they wrote a detailed biography for the character to aid Le Marquand's acting.

-Casting used social networking sites to find what producer Ngo called a more authentic cast.
+Casting used social networking sites to find what producer David Ngo called a more authentic cast.
 The 'Search for Grace' and 'Search for Marcus' online campaigns auditioned over 600 applicants from all over the world through Facebook and finally discovered rising stars Matt Crook to play Marcus and Tilda Cobham-Hervey to play Grace.
 Filming began in November 2012.

 Release

 One Eyed Girl screened at the Adelaide Film Festival on 18 October 2013; an event described by the filmmakers as a "work in progress" screening given that the film at this point, had not yet been soundmixed or colour timed and required some additional photography.
 The completed film's world premiere was at the Austin Film Festival in the USA, on October 24, 2014, at the Paramount theatre.
 It was one of two opening night films of the festival that year.
 The film went on to win the Dark Matters Jury Prize, which was awarded to the film's two writers Nick Remy Matthews and Craig Behenna.
 It was subsequently released in Australia on 30 April 2015.